Now, we're going in a different direction. Using only plain, smooth stockinette, we're going after two (or more) color knitting.

 Color knitting makes possible the children holding hands, the contrasting bands on hats, the beautiful Scandinavian designs, the spirals, the squares, the diamonds.
 All of these designs could be made in texture patterns yes, but color adds an undeniable dimension.

 Series layoutThis post, the first in a series about color knitting, lays out background.
 The second post covers the classic "one color in each hand" method popularized by Elizabeth Zimmerman.
 Part three shows the trick of two color knitting with two-colors-in-one-hand, then three-color knitting (two colors in one hand, one in the other).
 Parts four and five show two different tricks for working only one color at a time, yet still getting multi-color effects.
+A 2016 addition to this series shows how to strand super-long floats via the STUART method.

 Part 1: BACKGROUND INFORMATIONclick picture